Skip to main content

 GrowthBook only deals with aggregate data and the bulk of the processing is offloaded to your data source.
 Because of this, you can easily analyze terrabytes of data from your laptop or a small container in the cloud.

 If you are using feature flags, we strongly recommend adding a caching layer between the GrowthBook API and your application in production.
 This will also help you stay within the limits of our Fair Use Policy.
 Some of our code examples implement caching.
 We offer a pre-built GrowthBook Proxy server you can run that handles caching and invalidation automatically.
-You can also setup your own custom system using a CDN or distributed cache like Redis.
+You can also setup your own CDN or distributed cache like Redis.

 I can't upload to S3/getting 400 error when uploading to S3?